itsarkcodes/Small_Projects_DevOps/04Grafana_On_EC2/README.md

 # Setting Up Grafana on AWS EC2

-This guide provides steps to set up Grafana on an AWS EC2 instance.
+This guide is all the steps to set up Grafana on an AWS EC2 instance.

 ## Overview
 Grafana is an open-source platform for monitoring and observability, allowing you to create dashboards and visualize data from various sources.

-## Prerequisites

-- AWS Account
-- EC2 Instance running a Linux distribution (e.g., Ubuntu)
-- SSH access to the EC2 instance
-- Basic knowledge of Linux command-line interface

 ## Installation Steps